The half a trillion dollar British money transfusion that may not be enough

 Santoro is lobbying for change as a member of E2E, a 23,000-strong network of entrepreneurs and investors that is itself struggling for support.
 Founder Shalini Khemka, who had a loan application rejected despite never asking for one before, has been inundated by members saying they face going bust.

 “I’m receiving email after email after email,” she said.
-“Slowly we will see a domino effect of companies running out of cash.
-It’s a diabolical mess.”
+“Slowly we will see a domino effect of companies running out of cash.”

 Lucio Santoro remains philosophical.
 Having fought to build up the firm, he knows it will take a “hell of a lot of effort, energy, time and absolute determination” to succeed again.